syncfusion-content/maui-docs/MAUI/LinearProgressBar/States.md

 documentation: ug
 ---

-# States in .NET MAUI SfLinearProgressBar (Linear Progress Bar)
+# States in .NET MAUI Linear Progress Bar (SfLinearProgressBar)

 Configure the states of the linear progress bar control depending on the usage.